localstack/docs/content/en/user-guide/aws/cognito/index.md

 Your app can directly request client credentials from the token endpoint to receive an access token.

 To request the token from the LocalStack URL, use the following endpoint: `://cognito-idp.localhost.localstack.cloud:4566/_aws/cognito-idp/oauth2/token`.
-For additional information on our endpoints you can check our [Internal Endpoints](https://docs.localstack.cloud/references/internal-endpoints/) documentation.
+For additional information on our endpoints, refer to our [Internal Endpoints](https://docs.localstack.cloud/references/internal-endpoints/) documentation.

 If there are multiple user pools, LocalStack identifies the appropriate one by examining the `clientid` of the request.